KxSystems/docs/docs/wp/optionpricing/index.md

 # Comparing Option Pricing Methods in kdb+/q

 In this paper, we compare the use of both Monte Carlo (MC) and Quasi-Monte Carlo (QMC) methods in the process of pricing European and Asian options.
 In doing so, we consider the use of two discretization schemes - standard discretization and Brownian bridge construction.
-Results produced by the different methods are compared to the deterministic Black-Scholes price for each option type, using Global Sensitivity Analysis (SA).
+Results produced by the different methods are compared with the deterministic Black-Scholes price for each option type, using Global Sensitivity Analysis (SA).
 Note that the methods demonstrated below follow the work presented in the paper S. Kucherenko et. al 2007. <sup>[1]</sup>.

 ## Black-Scholes

 The most common model used to calculate the price of options is Black-Scholes, where the formula for each market is derived from the Black-Scholes equation <sup>[2]</sup>.
 In this paper, we look specifically at the Black-Scholes models for European and Asian call options.
 The standard Black-Scholes model for European options assumes a payoff based on the underlying price at exercise.
 The modified model for Asian options assumes a payoff based on the average underlying price over a pre-defined time period <sup>[3]</sup>.
-In each case, the Black-Scholes model produces a closed form solution with a deterministic result.
+In each case, the Black-Scholes model produces a closed-form solution with a deterministic result.

 For European call options, the price of the corresponding option at time $t$, $P(S_{t},t)$, is given by: